evgeniy-logvinov/leasing.backend.nest.js/README.md

-If user already confirmed we need to show error message Change role_id to roleId field when we will refresh the db Verification case when email send but not confirmed
+If user already confirmed we need to show error message Change role_id to roleId field when we will refresh the db Verification case when email send but not confirmed Remove token when signup because we need only use login page to entry dashboard Cover userInfo into token
+Locked user
+Global error handler